 The energy market is undergoing significant changes.
 Decentralization increases.
 More companies and end users generate and use their own energy, and therefore become “prosumers”.
 The regulators and customers continue to demand more efficiency and transparency.
 These developments have changed the landscape of the industry and will continue to do so.

-An end-to-end smart infrastructure (including grids/meters/devices) from the energy source up the end-consumer becomes key.
+An end-to-end smart infrastructure (including grids/meters/devices) from the energy source up to the end consumer becomes key.
 Smart energy becomes key.

 To create a smart, transparent and cost-effective energy infrastructure that is capable of balancing out the increasing fluctuations in the system, utilities require intelligent grid participants: Smart Meters as well as capable communication networks.